‘Tis the season for sugar plum fairies, parties, twinkling lights, and everything that is oh-so-merry and bright.

-The ingredients are quite simple, featuring espresso, champagne, plum brandy, and a sugar cube.
+The ingredients are quite simple, featuring espresso, champagne, plum brandy, and a sugar cube from your well-stocked pantry.
 When you combine these, you end up with a nice and bright cocktail that tastes like just the right amount of fancy.

 Even though it’s dark and cold outside, the boost of energy you get from this coffee cocktail will keep the party going strong, far past when the sun goes down below the horizon.

 I like to fancy this drink up with purple sanding sugar around the rim of the champagne flutes, but if you don’t have that handy, you can also use gold sanding sugar, a twist of lemon peel, or a festive toothpick.

 If you need a hosting idea, you can easily make this drink a do-it-yourself one.
 Here’s how:

 - Mix enough brandy and espresso together to serve your guests.